 Throughout the pandemic, we've supported a range of ongoing projects to enhance the hospital experience for patients and their families, including ‘virtual visiting’ tablet devices, faster free wifi, arts activities and workshops, care packs for patients at the bedside and emergency hardship grants to help families struggling financially due to the impact of a loved one’s time in hospital.

-Our staff and volunteers have helped to provide vital support to patients and NHS staff working on the front line during the pandemic, with more than 350 people stepping forward to support our emergency response.
+Our staff and volunteers have helped to provide vital support to patients and NHS staff working on the front line during the pandemic, with more than 350 people stepping forward to support our emergency response during the first wave.

 Between March and August 2020, our Crisis Response Volunteers helped to keep NHS workers supplied with food and drink, ran three pop-up shops entirely free for NHS staff, delivered patients’ belongings sent in from home and advised visitors on critical hand hygiene and health and safety guidance.